Vkiranraj/llmTextGenerator/RAILWAY_DEPLOYMENT.md

 2. Click on your service
 3. Go to "Variables" tab
 4. Add each variable with its value

+## Database Persistence

+### Why Database Resets Happen
+By default, Railway uses ephemeral storage that gets reset on each deployment.
+This is why your PostgreSQL database data disappears.

+### Solution: Persistent PostgreSQL Database
+1. **Add PostgreSQL Service**: In your Railway project, click "New Service" → "Database" → "PostgreSQL"
+2. **Add Configuration**: Set the railway `DATABASE_URL` environment variable
+3. **Persistent Storage**: This database will persist across deployments and won't reset

+### Verify Database Persistence
+After adding the PostgreSQL service:
+1. **Check Environment Variables**: The `DATABASE_URL` should be automatically set
+2. **Test Deployment**: Deploy your app and add some data
+3. **Redeploy**: Trigger a new deployment
+4. **Verify Data**: Your data should still be there after redeployment

+### Database Connection
+Your application will automatically use the persistent PostgreSQL database instead of SQLite when the `DATABASE_URL` environment variable is set.

 ## Database
 Railway automatically provides a PostgreSQL database.
 The application will use the `DATABASE_URL` environment variable.